narimantos/casperlabs_docs/casper_rust_node_setup.md

     sudo nano /etc/systemd/system/casper.service

+- Note: You should probably use a service account for this step

-I use the user account that I log in with to start the service to avoid permissions issues.
+- I use the user account that I log in with to start the service to avoid permissions issues.
 Paste the following and edit the user/group

     [Unit]